panacloud-modern-global-apps/full-stack-serverless-cdk/step50_iot_core/README.md

 Attaches the specified principal to the specified thing.
 A principal can be X.509 certificates, IAM users, groups, and roles, Amazon Cognito identities or federated identities.

-<b>Note: before attaching principal to thing. make sure you created certificate and thing</b> then pass the certificate ARN in principal attribute
+<b>Note: before attaching principal to thing. make sure you created certificate</b> then pass the certificate ARN in principal attribute

 ``` typescript
 const thingPrincipal = new iotCore.CfnThingPrincipalAttachment(this,"myThingPrincipal",{